Exporting a MySQL Database via phpMyAdmin

 - Click the database name you wish to generate a backup for.

 Notes and Concepts

 For the video tutorial, we are connected to phpMyAdmin using the root MySQL user.
-When connecting as another user, some options may be disabled, depending on the server's configuration and the specific privileges granted to the user by the system administrator.
+When connecting as a different user, some options may be disabled, depending on the server's configuration and the specific privileges granted to the user by the system administrator.

-On systems with Plesk, the master MySQL user is the admin user instead of root.
+On systems with Plesk, the master MySQL user is the admin user instead of the root.